-There is a broad consensus that the present pandemic and its impacts reflect to a significant degree dysfunctional policies and an excessive bias towards globalization and privatization in the last decades.
-Dealing with this crisis therefore offers an opportunity to reorient and rebalance policies and support local action which can bring together the health and food sector, promote sustainable food production, ensure social justice, and overall accelerate the transition to more resilient and sustainable territories.
+There is a broad consensus that the present pandemic and its impacts reflect to a significant degree dysfunctional policy and an excessive bias towards globalisation and privatisation in recent decades.
+Dealing with this crisis therefore offers an opportunity to reorient and rebalance policies and to support local action.
+This has the potential to bring together the health and food sector, promote sustainable food production, ensure social justice, and accelerate the transition to more resilient and sustainable territories.